On this page:

 Year 2 | Period 2

-You will then learn frame structures, wood frame roofs, interior and exterior finishes, wood stairs as well as light commercial estimating and drawing interpretations.
+You’ll learn about frame structures, wood frame roofs, interior and exterior finishes, wood stairs, light commercial estimating and drawing interpretations.

 Training length: 8 weeks